mapillary/OpenSfM/README.md

 Things you can do from there:
 - Use datasets with more images
 - Click twice on an image to see it.
 Then use arrows to move between images.
-- Run `bin/mesh data/berlin` to build a reconstruction with sparse mesh that will produce smoother transitions from images

 # Thanks to sponsors